-Leave Bypass valve handle in "Normal Operation" position if draining water and blowing out waterlines.
-Place in "Bypass" position ONLY when using antifreeze solution in waterlines.
+Leave bypass valve in NORMAL FLOW position if draining water and blowing out waterlines.
+Place in BYPASS position ONLY when using antifreeze solution in waterlines.

 NEVER use automotive antifreeze/ coolant in your RV water system.
 Automotive coolant/antifreeze contains ethylene glycol which, if ingested, can cause blindness and can be fatal.